dradice/athenak-tutorial-gw150914/README.md

 x3max = 1.0
 ~~~

 creates a refined region with a resolution $h = (2048/128)\cdot 2^{-11} = 0.0078125$ covering at least a region of extent $\pm 1$ around the location of the first black hole.
-This corresponds to ${\sim}32$ points across the coordinate diameter of the puncture.
+This corresponds to ${\sim}32$ points across the coordinate radius of the relaxed puncture.
 Note that, because `AthenaK` uses block-based AMR and enforces a maximum of 2:1 refinement between neighboring mesh blocks, the initial grid is composed of multiple nested refined regions.
 An outline of the grid in the vicinity of the punctures, obtained with [plot_mesh.py](https://github.com/IAS-Astrophysics/athenak/blob/main/vis/python/plot_mesh.py), is shown in the figure below.

 ![Structure of the initial grid in the inner region of the domain.](assets/amr_grid_structure.png)